cjmalloy/torrent-fs/README.md

 torrent-fs
 ==========

-Specification for a torrent-based file system.
+Client for a torrent-based file system.

 The goal of torrent-fs (tfs) is to extend the existing bittorent spec to create a distributed filesystem.
 This spec is backwards compatible, so all existing torrents are also tfs torrents.
 The main features added are